devHens/bestfoody_2/README.md

 For sorting, a request query `orderBy` is used.
 For example, `rating_desc` will sort results from highest to lowest rating.
 If there is a typo such as `rating_anything_else`, it will sort by ascending order.
 The reason for handling invalid sorting directions (e.g., `rating_adasdasd`) by defaulting to ascending (`1`) is to ensure that the API always returns data, even if there's a typo or incorrect value in the `orderBy` parameter.
 This approach prevents errors from breaking the request and guarantees that the user still receives results, even if not sorted as intended.
 This ensures a more resilient user experience where the system gracefully handles unexpected input.

 ## Tech Stack
-1. NodeJs( 22.14.0)
+1. NodeJs( v22.14.0)
-2. MongoDB was chosen for its flexibility in handling dynamic and nested data, making it ideal for storing restaurant reviews with optional fields like images, ratings, and comments without a schema and also data type like an array of objects like pictures.
+2. MongoDB (v5.2 above) was chosen for its flexibility in handling dynamic and nested data, making it ideal for storing restaurant reviews with optional fields like images, ratings, and comments without a schema and also data type like an array of objects like pictures.
 3. Docker compose
 4. yarn (package manager)